21 Best Dry Flies For Trout (2023 Buyer’s Guide)

 And, the ones the stores recommend to fly anglers are the ones they can sell.
 I know guys that work in fly shops, and the flies they sell in the stores are not the same as what’s in their fly boxes.
 Just saying!!

-I’m not saying generic flies are bad flies, but if they were truly great dry flies for trout, guides and competition anglers would have boxes full of them, but they don’t!!
+I’m not saying generic flies are bad flies, but if they were truly great dry flies for fishing trout, guides, and competition anglers would have boxes full of them, but they don’t!!

 A dry fly is an artificial fly that I’mitates floating insects that trout feed on.

-If I had to narrow down my dry fly patterns to only 8 dry flies for trout, these would be them.
+If I had to narrow down my dry fly patterns to only eight, these would be them.

-- Elk Hair Caddis – It’s a classic but it works well to imitate caddis.
+1. Elk Hair Caddis – It’s a classic, but it works well to imitate caddis.

 I have a lot more than this listed below because in some areas these flies won’t be good.

-What I mean is. what we as anglers see is not what the trout see.
+What I mean is that what anglers see is not what the trout see.
 We are looking down at flies on the surface, and the trout are looking up at them.

 In many cases, the back of an aquatic floating insect is darker, and the belly is lighter or a different color.
 As a fly tier, I try to match the belly of the natural insect and not the back, and for this reason, many of my flies are lighter in color than what others use.